HammadB/polyArt/README.md

 # polyArt

 Drawing art using a set of polygons.
-Solution is found using stochaistic gradient descent.
+This is a hill climbing problem, minimizing the error.
 Error from target image is computed using the RMSE.

 ### To run